mzazon/awesome-cloud-projects/aws/sagemaker-automl-forecasting/sagemaker-automl-forecasting.md

        --query '{Status: AutoMLJobStatus, BestCandidate: BestCandidate.CandidateName, ObjectiveScore: BestCandidate.FinalAutoMLJobObjectiveMetric.Value}'
    ```

    The monitoring loop provides real-time updates on training progress, allowing you to track the AutoML process as it evaluates different algorithms and builds the final ensemble model.
-Upon completion, you'll have access to the best performing candidate and its accuracy metrics.
+Upon completion, you'll have access to the best performing candidate and its accuracy metrics for production deployment.

 5. **Extract Best Model and Create Endpoint**:

-   Once AutoML completes, the best performing model must be deployed to a real-time inference endpoint.
-This process extracts the winning candidate from the AutoML job and creates the necessary SageMaker resources for production forecasting, including model registration, endpoint configuration, and deployment.
+   Once AutoML completes model training and evaluation, the best performing model must be deployed to a real-time inference endpoint.
+This process extracts the winning candidate from the AutoML job and creates the necessary SageMaker resources for production forecasting, including model registration, endpoint configuration, and deployment with appropriate instance sizing.

    ```bash
    # Get best candidate information